Stress & Overthinking

 "Stealing a feeling" is a critical first step, but it's just one part of the full, 4-step programming technique.
 The real magic happens when you take that powerful feeling and intentionally attach it to a specific moment you want to change.

-The Mesmer app is designed to guide you through this entire 4-step process, from picking your goal to testing the result.
-It's a tool to help you stop wishing and start building a brain that expects to win.
+The Mesmer app guides you through the entire 4-step process, from picking your goal to testing the result, so you can stop wishing and start building a brain that expects to win.
+It's called The Programming Trick.

 Conclusion: What Are You Rehearsing?